oppia/oppia-web-developer-docs/Overview-of-the-Oppia-codebase.md

 ### Backend tests

 The backend codebase is heavily tested.
 Tests are contained in `*_test.py` files next to the Python module they test.
 This naming convention allows them to be automatically detected and compiled into a test suite by Python's `unittest` module.
-For more information, see [[Running Tests|Running-Tests]].
+For more information, see [[Backend tests|Backend-tests]].

 ## Frontend